 As illustrated in Figure 5, the proposed development will provide a number of land conveyances to support the new local road network in Midtown Oakville.
-To the east, a 13.6-metre-wide, land conveyance will be provided along the east property line to achieve the ultimate planned 19 metre right-of-way width for the new local road and to the north, a conveyance of lands that ranging between 10.74 and 14.91 metres in width will be provided for the realignment of South Service Road East.
+To the east, a 12.1-metre-wide, land conveyance will be provided along the east property line to accommodate the planned future local road, to the south a 3.4-metre-wide land conveyance will be provided to achieve the right-of-way width of Argus Road and to the north, a 10-metre-wide land conveyance will be provided for the realignment of South Service Road East.
+The proposed development has also accounted for a 14-metre-wide setback for the Ministry of Transportation (the "MTO Setback"), which has been taken from the existing South Service Road East right-of-way.